 The resources I used to teach myself, Learn Python the Hard Way and Exercism, are two of my favorites!

 Anything else you want to tell people in advance?

 I hope to see you in the course!
 And if you have any questions about it, leave a note in the comments so I can answer it.

-Oh – and how do they sign up for the course?
+How do students sign up for the Python course?